sekdiy/FourWireFan/README.md

 # FourWireFan

+Arduino four wire fan library that provides speed control and calibrated tach measurement.

+This Four Wire Fan library is intended for use with three- or four-wire computer cooling fans.
+Three-wire fans provide a tachometer signal output, four-wire fans additionally have a speed setting input.

 ## Why four-wire fans?

 Three- and four-wire computer cooling fans provide a couple of advantages over generic fans (i.e. simple two-wire cooling fans).